ddev/ddev/containers/ddev-bgsync/README.md

 ====================

 This container continuously syncs files between two directories.
-This is useful for avoiding the filesystem slowness on Docker for Mac, for instance.
+This is useful for avoiding the filesystem slowness on Docker Desktop for Mac, for instance.
 It's also generally useful for any other time where you have a slow filesystem as a source of files that need to be read inside of a container.